Our Third Job as a Domestic Couple: A Formal Estate in Buckinghamshire

 May 2015 – July 2015: Live-in Domestic Housekeeper and Handyman Couple

-While working as a domestic couple in Mayfair, London, we became aware that a major refurbishment of the property was imminent.
-Knowing this would bring significant changes, we decided to begin looking for our next position.
-We found it through Andrea at Town & Country Staff, a well-known domestic staffing agency in the UK.
-The job was with another titled gentleman who owned a Grade II* listed estate in Buckinghamshire.
+While working as a domestic couple in Mayfair, London, we found out that a major refurbishment of the property was on the horizon.
+Knowing this would bring big changes, we decided to start looking for our next role.
+We found one through Andrea at Town & Country Staff, a well-known domestic staffing agency in the UK.
+The job was for a titled gentleman and his wife who owned a listed estate in Buckinghamshire.

 The interview process was memorable.
-It took place at The Lansdowne Club in Mayfair, near Berkeley Square.
-It was my first time in a private club, and I inadvertently broke the rules by taking off my jacket in the cigar lounge—a staff member was quick to correct me!
-As it turned out, the employer’s secretary lived across the street from us, which gave us an unexpected connection.
+Our first meeting was at The Lansdowne Club in Mayfair, near Berkeley Square.
+It was my first time in a private club, and I accidentally broke the rules by taking off my jacket in the cigar lounge—a staff member quickly corrected me!

-Our second meeting was at the estate itself, where we were introduced to the head butler.
-He drove us past a picturesque, spacious cottage and casually mentioned, “That’s the house you’ll have.”
-It looked lovely, and the fact that it was off-site was appealing.
-During the interview, we learned the employer knew Sir Robert Worcester from our first domestic position, and he was impressed by the references we’d received.
+Our second interview was at the estate, where we were introduced to the head butler.
+As he drove us around, he pointed out a picturesque cottage and casually said, “That’s the house you’ll have.”
+It looked lovely, and the fact that it was off-site was a big plus.
+During the meeting, we discovered the employer knew Sir Robert Worcester from our first domestic job, and he was impressed by our references.

-The estate was stunning, but much more formal than any property we had worked at before.
-The staff all wore uniforms and the expectations were clear.
-If we were successful, I would become the under butler and Kirsten would be the cook/housekeeper.
-We were told that the cottage wasn't ready to be seen yet, but we were assured it was beautiful.
-Feeling confident about the opportunity, we made the tough choice to quit our Mayfair job.
+The estate itself was stunning but much more formal than anywhere we’d worked before.
+The staff all wore uniforms, and if we got the job, I would be the under butler and Kirsten would be the cook/housekeeper/ladies maid.
+We were told the cottage wasn’t ready to be viewed yet, but we were assured it was beautiful.
+Confident that this was the right move, we made the tough decision to leave our job in Mayfair.

-When we arrived at the Buckinghamshire estate, things quickly took an unexpected turn.
-Instead of moving into the cottage, we were told to unpack in the upstairs wing of the main house, near where the principals lived.
-This was not what we had agreed upon.
-Feeling misled but reassured that it was only temporary until we moved into a refurbished wing, we reluctantly settled in.
-Still, the lack of privacy left us questioning if we had made the right decision.
+When we arrived at the Buckinghamshire estate, things quickly took a turn.
+Instead of moving into the cottage, we were told to unpack in the upstairs wing of the main house, right near where the principals lived.
+This wasn’t what we had agreed to.
+We were reassured that it was temporary until a refurbished wing was ready, so we reluctantly settled in.
+However, the lack of privacy made us question whether we had made the right decision.

 The employers, however, were far less easygoing.
-There was a clear “upstairs-downstairs” dynamic, reminiscent of Downton Abbey.
-The principals used the estate mainly as a weekend residence, arriving on Fridays and leaving on Mondays, so we worked weekends and had two days off midweek.
-During our days off, we’d escape to Milton Keynes for a movie or a meal.
+There was a clear “upstairs-downstairs” divide, like something out of Downton Abbey, but without the mutual respect.
+They only used the estate on weekends, arriving on Fridays and leaving on Mondays, which meant we worked weekends and had time off midweek.
+On our days off, we’d escape to Milton Keynes for a meal or a film.

 Disclaimer